IntoTheVerse-Oasis-GameFi/Oasis-GameFi-Marketplace/README.md

-# IntoTheVerse Marketplace
+# QuestForOasis Marketplace

-This is the place to shop your game assets using the DGN game token and later use these to equip the purchased heroes inside the dungeon loot game.
-You can obtain DGN token by swapping an equivalent amount of ROSE on the swap inside our Metaverse.
+This is the place to shop your game assets using the DGN game token and later use these to equip the purchased heroes inside the dungeon based QuestForOasis Game.
+You can obtain DGN (Game Native Token) token by swapping an equivalent amount of ROSE on the swap inside our Metaverse.

 # Basic Sample Hardhat Project